Crawfish Cook-Off Teams

 Crawfish Competition Rules

-- Each team’s entry fee of $1,000 includes up to a maximum of 10 competitor bracelets, a 10x10 cooking space in crawfish alley, and an additional space for serving the public, access to water, serving and judging containers, serving gloves, and live crawfish.
-Entry fee also includes the $150 clean up deposit which is refundable after assigned areas are inspected to ensure all messes and trash are cleaned up and space returned in same condition
+• In addition, each team is required to pay a $150 clean up deposit which is refundable after assigned areas are inspected to ensure all messes and trash are cleaned up and space returned in same condition upon arrival.

-- Teams can consist of up to 10 team members with a minimum of 4 required.
-Team members must be 18 or older.
-Under 18, parent or legal guardian must be on the team to accompany minor.
+• Teams can consist of up to 10 team members with a minimum of 4 required.
+Team members if under 18 years old, parent or legal guardian must be on the team to accompany minor.

-- Teams will be given 2 to 5 bags of live crawfish, amount based on AYCE event tickets sold, and all assigned must be boiled and available to the public for the AYCE tasting on Saturday March 21st between 12pm to 6pm.
+• Teams will be given an estimated 3 to 6 bags of live crawfish, potentially more as amount based on AYCE event tickets sold, and all assigned must be boiled and available to the public for the AYCE tasting on Saturday March 21st between 12pm to 6pm.
 A minimum of 1 bag must be boiled and ready for serving to the

 public by start of AYCE event at 12pm with consistent boiling to ensure serving station doesn’t run out before event ends or all assigned sacks of crawfish are boiled.